trash80/Arduinoboy/README.md

 * `Qxx` - Sends a [MIDI Note](http://www.electronics.dit.ie/staff/tscarff/Music_technology/midi/midi_note_numbers_for_octaves.htm) relative to the current channel's pitch.
 The effect value is a offset. so `Q0C` in `PU1` would send a note 1 octave higher than what `PU1` is currently playing.
 This is useful as a table command to track midi notes as normal notes in the sequencer.
 * `Xxx` - Sends a MIDI CC - By default in Arduinoboy the high nibble selects a CC#, and the low nibble sends a value `0-F` to `0-127`.
 This can be changed to allow just 1 midi CC with a range of `00`-`6F`, or 7 CCs with scaled or unscaled values.
 * `Yxx` - Sends a program/patch/preset change.

+By default each channel of LSDJ is mapped to midi channels 1-4.
+For example note commands from PU1 will be sent to midi channel 1.

+In LSDJ the `sync` mode should be set to `Midiout`.

+*This requires a special version of LSDJ, which can be found in your account on the [LSDJ website](http://littlesounddj.com/lsd/latest/full_version/).*

 ## Max Editor